-RSE will be monitored by the Academy's Deputy Head and PSHCE Leader of Learning.
+RSE will be monitored by the Academy's Deputy Head and PSHCE Lead.
 It is their responsibility to:

 - Ensure that RSE occurs in the Academy's curriculum according to the schemes of work for PSHCE; - Monitor the use of teaching and learning styles; - Monitor the use of teaching materials; - Evaluate the effectiveness of the Academy's programme.